balancer-team/rando-js/README.md

 Rando can generate sortable IDs where the beginning of the ID is an encoded timestamp using the given `alphabet`.
 Rando will evaluate the `alphabet` length and automatically determine how many characters are required to encode a timestamp at millisecond precision.
 The `length` must be sufficient for millisecond precision.
 Refer to the table below for guidance on the length needed to support a given year with a given alphabet base.

+Sortable IDs are monotonic.
+The first four characters of the random segment will be incremented if multiple IDs are generated in the same millisecond.

 ```js
 const rando = new Rando({ sortable: true })
 rando.generate()